ghproducts/genomics-ncd-gzip/README.md

 # Genomic Similarity via Normalized Compression Distance (NCD)

 This project implements a Python pipeline to compute pairwise distances between genomic sequences using **Normalized Compression Distance (NCD)** — a method rooted in Kolmogorov complexity and approximated via gzip compression.
 It supports both genome- and taxonomy-level subsampling, multithreaded distance computation, and top-K filtering for scalability.

 ---

 ## Features

+- Enabled usage with .fasta format for input sequences
 - Subsampling by **genome length** or **taxonomic hierarchy** (e.g., kingdom, phylum, species)
 - Optional saving/loading of precomputed compressed lengths for fast reuse
 - Parallelized NCD calculation with `ProcessPoolExecutor`